-KYTHERA Biopharmaceuticals, Inc. Announces Positive Interim Results from Open-Label Phase IIIb Study
+KYTHERA Biopharmaceuticals, Inc. Announces Positive Interim Results from Open-Label Study of ATX-101

-KYTHERA Biopharmaceuticals, Inc. Announces Positive Interim Results from Open-Label Phase IIIb Study of ATX-101 at the 11thAnti-Aging Medicine World Congress (AMWC)
+KYTHERA Biopharmaceuticals, Inc. Announces Positive Interim Results from Open-Label Study of ATX-101 in the Reduction of Unwanted Submental Fat (SMF) or "Double Chin"

-ATX-101 is a proprietary formulation of synthetically-derived deoxycholic acid (DCA), a molecule found in the body that helps break down dietary fat.
-In this open-label Phase IIIb study, interim results three months after the last ATX-101 treatment are outlined below.
-Observations were made using validated rating instruments for which one-grade changes are considered to be clinically meaningful:
+ATX-101 is a proprietary, synthetically-derived formulation of deoxycholic acid (DCA), a naturally-occurring molecule found in the body that aids in fat metabolism.
+In this open-label Phase IIIb study, interim results three months after the last ATX-101 treatment found:

 - Reduction of submental fat